-Whether you are looking for a piano teacher for yourself or your child, start by asking yourself what you want to get out of the piano lessons.
+Whether you are trying to find a piano teacher for yourself or your child, start by asking yourself what you want to get out of the piano lessons.

 After you know what you need and will be looking for, you are ready to begin the search for a teacher.

 There are many ways to find a piano teacher, but the best places to start with are probably a recommendation from friends, colleagues, your piano tuner, music stores, schools, teachers, churches or local music teacher organizations.

 There are a number of directories of music teachers that you can use to search to find a piano teacher.
 Here are a few suggestions:

 USA and Canada:

 UK and Ireland:

 If you sign up for a music school or conservatory, the choice of a piano teacher will be done by the establishment.
 The student will be placed with a teacher who is available and specialized to teach the level of the student.

 Remember that a great piano performer does not necessarily make a great piano teacher, and a great piano teacher might not be a great pianist.

 Think about what you are looking for.
 Would you like to find a piano teacher/pedagogue to help you learn in the best way possible or a fantastic pianist to inspire you with their playing?